First Community Bank Review: Straightforward Checking and Savings Products

 First Community Bank Savings Accounts

 Unlike the wide range of checking accounts, First Community offers only one savings account with tiered interest rates, making your choice easy.
-Earn APY on the first $50,000 in your account, slightly more for balances from $50,001 up to $100,000 to $250,000, and on balances greater than $250,000.
+The account has tiered rates based on your balance, ranging from to annual percentage yield (APY).

-- No minimum opening deposit or minimum balance requirements
+- There are no minimum opening deposit or minimum balance requirements.

-- Withdraw funds an unlimited number of times quarterly through an ATM
+- You can withdraw funds an unlimited number of times quarterly through an ATM.

 Best For